Explore Wirral

 Hop on the iconic ferry for the best view of the Liverpool City skyline and listen to the fascinating commentary all about its history.

 Birkenhead Park is a fantastic place to explore, with its Swiss Bridge and boathouse by the lake along with open spaces to run around.
-The park is steeped in history, being generally acknowledged as the world’s first publicly funded park and providing the inspiration for Frederick Law Olmstead when…
+The park is steeped in history, being generally acknowledged as the world’s first publicly funded park and providing the inspiration for Central Park in New York.

-Whether its playing in the sand with a bucket and spade or sunset walks with inspiring views, Wirral is blessed with several beautiful beaches to choose from.
+Whether it's playing in the sand with a bucket and spade or sunset walks with inspiring views, Wirral is blessed with several beautiful beaches to choose from.

-Wirral is placed between the River Dee and the River Mersey, overlooking both the Welsh Hills and the spectacular Liverpool skyline.
 Well connected to the rest of the country, Wirral is the ideal location for those wanting to get away from it all, and our many fascinating and welcoming towns and villages will help you delve further in to our culture and history.

 It is a place of idyllic contrasts; discover the tranquillity of the rolling lush countryside or the exhilaration of watersports on the coast.
 If you are looking for fresh air, to revive your senses and feel rejuvenated, Wirral is the perfect destination.

-Wirral Peninsula has two of Britain's most famous rivers, The Mersey and The Dee, sweeping along the Eastern and Western edges and to North the Irish Sea.
+The Mersey and The Dee, sweeping along the Eastern and Western edges and to North the Irish Sea.
 On your visit to Wirral you will find maritime heritage, classic seaside towns, sandy beaches and stunning views across the bays.

-Wirral is also home to several protected coastland parks, preserving some of the finest coastal scenery in Britain.
-There is also an unusual array of wildlife, from migratory birds to colonies of grey seals at Hilbre.
+Preserving some of the finest coastal scenery in Britain, Wirral also has an unusual array of wildlife, from migratory birds to colonies of grey seals at Hilbre.

 Thanks to its rich heritage and dramatic scenery, Wirral is beautiful regardless of the season - from the vivid greens of spring and summer to the glorious golds and browns of autumn and the crisp cold of winter - Wirral's countryside can be enjoyed throughout the year.